Chapter 8: Reading the Future#

 1.2 Spearman’s Rho#

-Spearman’s rho (ρ) correlates the ranks of variables rather than raw values.
-Use when:
+Spearman’s rho (\(\rho\)) correlates the ranks of variables rather than their raw mathematical values.
+Use it when:

 1.3 Correlation Is Not Causation#

-A large, significant r does not prove causation.
+A large, statistically significant r does not prove causation.
 Three alternative explanations always exist.

-The Framingham Study was longitudinal — participants were followed over time, and risk factors were measured before outcomes occurred.
-This temporal ordering (exposure before disease) is necessary but not sufficient for causal inference.
-Confounding by unmeasured variables remains possible.
+The Framingham Study was longitudinal—participants were followed over time, and risk factors were measured before outcomes occurred.
+This temporal ordering (exposure before disease) is necessary, but still not sufficient, for causal inference.
+Confounding by unmeasured variables is always a risk in observational epidemiology.

 Section 2: Simple Linear Regression#